 Factor Analysis of Information Rish (FAIR) is a risk quantification methodology.
 It helps organizations evaluate information risks and is the only international standard quantitative model framework covering this aspect of information security.

-FAIR isn't a risk management framework; it helps organizations quantify risks so they can assess them to apply other best-practice-focused frameworks, such as ISO 27000.
+FAIR isn't a risk management framework; it helps organizations quantify risks so they can assess them and apply them to other best-practice-focused frameworks, such as ISO 27000.

 IT Governance Structure: Roles and Responsibilities